Submarine Ring of Fire 2006 Explorers

 NOAA Vents Program, Pacific Marine Environmental Laboratory

-Leigh Evans has worked with the helium isotope lab at Hatfield Marine Science Center in Newport Oregon for twelve years.
-His activities include the extraction of gases from water samples, chemical analysis of helium isotopes, the development of new methods and instrumentation, and the analysis helium isotope data.
-He graduated from San Diego State University with an MS and Lafayette College with a BS degree in Chemistry.
-Previous to his work at Hatfield he worked for five years with a manufacturer of chemical analysis instrumentation.
-He has participated in twelve oceanographic expeditions in the past twelve years.
+Leigh Evans has worked with the helium isotope lab at Hatfield Marine Science Center in Newport, Oregon, for 12 years.
+His activities include the extraction of gases from water samples, chemical analysis of helium isotopes, the development of new methods and instrumentation, and the analysis of helium isotope data.
+He graduated from San Diego State University with an MS and Lafayette College with a BS in chemistry.
+Previous to Hatfield, he worked for 5 years with a manufacturer of chemical analysis instrumentation.
+He has participated in 12 oceanographic expeditions in the past 12 years.
 On the Ocean Exploration cruises he will be gathering samples of vent fluids for gas analysis.

 Ron GreeneRon Greene